rackerlabs/rccc/python/README.md

 print "\n".join([container.name for container in client.list()])
 ```

-Get a reference to the container with the current program name; change {blank}
+Get the container with the current program name; change {blank} to that name
-to that name.

 ```python
 cont = client.get("{blank}")
 ```

-List the objects within that container.
+List the objects within that container

 ```python
 print "\n".join([obj.name for obj in cont.list()])
 ```

-Get the object; change {blank} to the previous program name.
+Get the object; change {blank} to the previous program name

 ```python
 obj = cont.get_object("{blank}")